Emrion/uploaders/README.md

 # uploaders

-This sh script is a proof of concept that an automatic update of FreeBSD loaders is possible.
+This sh script is a proof of concept that an automatic update of FreeBSD loaders is possible, but it's also a tool that can help to update these loaders.

 Update of the loaders is linked to the evolution of zfs features, but not only.
 Even if no new features are added and the zpool(s) not upgraded, from time to time, some weird problems arise if you don't update.